mabdinur/starterprojectspring/README.md

 }
 ```

 As seen in the setup of SecondService, create implement the TraceInterceptor interface to wrap requests to the SecondServiceController in a span.
-Then register this new handler by extending HandlerInterceptor.
-In effect, you will be taking a copy of InterceptorConfig.java and ControllerTraceInterceptor.java from SecondService and adding it to FirstService.
-The sample code can be found [here](#create-controller-interceptor).
+Then register this new handler by extending the HandlerInterceptor.
+In effect, you will be taking a copy of the InterceptorConfig.java and ControllerTraceInterceptor.java defined in SecondService and adding it to FirstService.
+These files are referenced [here](#create-controller-interceptor).

 #### Create Client Http Request Interceptor

 Next, you will configure the ClientHttpRequestInterceptor to intercept all client HTTP requests made using RestTemplate.

-To propagate the span context from FirstService to SecondService you must inject the span context into the outgoing request.
-In section 1 this was done within the FirstServiceController using HttpUtils.
-In this section, you will implement the ClientHttpRequestInterceptor and register this interceptor in our application.
+To propagate the span context from FirstService to SecondService you must inject trace id and trace state into the outgoing request header.
+In section 1 this was done using the helper class HttpUtils.
+In this section, you will implement the ClientHttpRequestInterceptor interface and register this interceptor in our application.

-Include the two classes below to your FirstService application to add this functionality:
+Include the two classes below to your FirstService project to add this functionality:

 ```java